 HAPPY EASTER!

-Hello again!
-It’s so nice to meet you again.
-Although the time is tough for all of us, we’re getting ready for such a joyful festival.
+again.
+Although the time is tough for all of us, we’re getting ready for such a

 Easter is coming soon!